-In order to "feel" the approaching of the harmful environmental factor, the population mortality curve should be in close contact with this factor.
+The population mortality curve should be in close contact with the harmful environmental factors.
+If the environment starts changing, the population will get this information and be able to adapt.
 This means that population always has to pay for the information in the form of elimination of organisms most sensitive to the given factor.
 The "payment" is directly proportional to the amount of information received and is related to population's phenotypic variation.
 If phenotypic variation is insufficient, in a stable environment there is no elimination, and hence no information contact with the environment.
 In this case the next unexpected change of environmental conditions can catch population unaware and extinguish it.
-On the other hand, if phenotypic variation is too big, the payment for the new information is too high, which is uneconomical.
+On the other hand, if phenotypic variation is too big, the payment for the new information is too high, which is wasteful.
 So, there should be some optimal value of phenotypic variation, which provides the necessary information with minimal payment for it.

 Let's divide a phenotypic distribution curve of the population into three parts, as shown in Figure 7.2A.
 In well-known old environmental conditions, the organisms from the central part of a population (G) are most adapted to them.
 They live under comfort conditions and are maximally involved in the transmission of genetic (specific) information to their progeny.
 This part can be named the "genetic" part of the population.
-The peripheral parts $E_1$ and $E_2$ are in discomfort, suffering from alternative values of the same factor.
-For example, if part $E_1$ suffers from cold, then part $E_2$ will suffer from heat.
+The peripheral parts E_1 and E_2 are in discomfort, suffering from alternative values of the same factor.
+For example, if part E_1 suffers from cold, then part E_2 will suffer from heat.
 Therefore their reproduction is limited.

 It means, that even in populations of the animals living in tropics, monkeys for example, some animals are dying not only from heat, but also from cold, while in populations of penguins or polar bears, some animals perish from heat.